PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ### Practices

 The DevOps practices that have become commonplace can be split into four different sets based on the different periods of a product lifecycle.
 To each set, there are several practices, standards, and tools available, which help to achieve the best possible result.
-The four different sets and some example practices can be seen in figure \ref{devops_architecture}.
+The four different sets and some example practices can be seen in figure \ref{fig:devops_architecture}.

 ![DevOps reference architecture[@Sharma2017]](images/chapter2/devops_architecture.png){ width=400px #fig:devops_architecture}